Donna Zuckerberg: Not All Dead White Men

-Zuckerberg's first monograph, Not All Dead White Men: Classics and Misogyny in the Digital Age, was published by Harvard University Press in October 2018.
-It has been described as "one of the first books to examine the online formation known as the Red Pill...also known as the manosphere".
+Zuckerberg's monograph, Not All Dead White Men: Classics and Misogyny in the Digital Age, was published by Harvard University Press in October 2018.
+It has been described as "one of the first books to examine the online formation known as the Red Pill... also known as the manosphere".
 The "manosphere" includes numerous factions such as men's rights activists, pickup artists, and Men Going Their Own Way.
 The groups are united by the belief that they are disadvantaged by contemporary society which operates in favor of women.
 Zuckerberg's book is a reception study.
 It describes how the Red Pill movement online finds support for its sexist ideology in texts from ancient Greece and Rome, tracing the phenomenon back to its origins and describing its misappropriation of Ovid, Euripides, Xenophon's Oeconomicus and Marcus Aurelius' Meditations.
 The book touches on the links between the Red Pill community and the white supremacy movement.

 The "Red Pill" is a cultural reference to the film The Matrix (1999), where Morpheus (Laurence Fishburne) offers Neo (Keanu Reeves) the choice of the blue or red pill, giving blissful ignorance or gritty, painful truth respectively.
 Zuckerberg argues that "[t]he red pill metaphor really encapsulates for them [alt-right groups] the fact that they really see their misogyny and racism as a form of enlightenment.
 They are able to see the world more clearly than the rest of us… and what they see is that white, heterosexual men are discriminated against in our society."